 Cabinet: The cabinet is one of the most classic vanity styles with built-in drawers and compartments that provide a lot of storage in one place.
 If you are considering custom or modified cabinets, measure the space carefully to make sure everything fits and doesn’t visually overwhelm the space.
 If you have the budget, custom or modified cabinetry is ideal because it can be made to fit your particular space and storage requirements.

-Corner: Best for small bathrooms, this type of vanity maximizes the square footage of your bathroom by fitting into 90-degree corners, which tend to go empty otherwise.
+Coer: Best for small bathrooms, this type of vanity maximizes the square footage of your bathroom by fitting into 90-degree coers, which tend to go empty otherwise.

 Styles